 Client Profile: Indian female at competitive public high school.
 4.5 weighted GPA, 35 ACT, rigorous course load with 9 AP courses.
-Board member of state youth classical arts for charity, school ambassador, volunteer at local Hindu school, violinist in orchestra.
+Board member of state youth classical arts for charity, school ambassador, volunteer at local Hindu school, a violinist in the orchestra.

 Changes made through consulting: This client came to us just before the start of her senior year.
 She took our recommendations and put in the work to become a more competitive applicant for the schools she was targeting.
-First, we chose her positioned major -as someone who was interested in Computer Science this was too cliché for an Indian applicant.
-We positioned her in Data Science as she showed great academic strength in Math and this fit well with her interests.
-As a female this set her up as a much more compelling applicant in a male dominated area of study.
+First, we chose her positioned major -as someone who was interested in Computer Science, this was too cliché for an Indian applicant.
+We positioned her in Data Science as she showed great academic strength in Math and this fits well with her interests.
+As a female, this set her up as a much more compelling applicant in a male-dominated area of study.
 Next, we worked on her extracurricular activities.
 Solomon advised the client to start a blog and seek research opportunities.
 She started her blog immediately and began research with Data Analysts at IBM shortly after.
 The rest of her application focused on how data analysis could help with music therapy as music was another passion of hers.